awslabs/aws-simple-cicd/docs/developer.md

 The build and deploy scripts must contain all the commands required to build your application, including the installation of any dependencies.
 The pipeline will execute the build script once.
 The deploy script will be executed once per target environment i.e dev, test and prod.

-This enforces the *"build once, deploy many"* paradigm and also ensures that your deployment script is target environment agnostic.
+This enforces the *"build once, deploy many"* paradigm and also ensures that your deployment script is environment agnostic.

 Finally, you as the developer are now in complete control of how your applications gets deployed to your AWS accounts.